Confidentiality arrangement

 MRA and collaboration on GMP compliance

-The EU and Australia have signed an MRA on GMP.
+The EU and Australia have signed an mutual recognition agreement (MRA) on good manufacturing practice (GMP).
 This allows EU authorities and their Australian counterparts to:

 • rely on each other's GMP inspections of manufacturers in their respective territories;